coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 You can use the utilities mentioned below to find the date/time you want to start at a specific place in the two-week interval.

+# Miscellaneous Issues and Details
+This section describes various processing details.

-### Persistence of Subjects
+## Persistence of Subjects

 In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of batches.
 This is given in the form of a list of the previous N batches that also match the new subject.

 Persistence of subjects is a significant consumer of CPU, bigger than the cost as the clustering itself.
 It can be turned on and off, but the effectiveness of turning it off is still to be determined.
 It's not clear that it affects throughput, which may be bottlenecked elsewhere.

+## The Big Token Window

+Word distributions change thoughout the day and week.
+People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
+Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

+Equally importantly, surges in usage continually adjust the current background frequencies.

+Note, these issues are best thought of in terms of the logical time in the Tweets, independently of the actual time to process.
+In a live field, these are the same, but with stored data, processing can be considerably faster than logical time.

+### Word Distribution

+See "Zipf Distribution" in any reference for details.

+Consider that

+- "Dog" is about the 1000th most common word, yet only 1/10,000 of words will be dog.
+- "Mirror" is the 3000th most common word, and only 3 words out of 100,000 will be mirror.
+- "Edge" is the 5000th most common word, and it appears only once in 100,000 words
+- "Shocking", "critical", "stripper", and "java" are all about rank 10,000 and appear somewhat less than once in a million words.
+- The most common 250 words in the corpus occur as much as the least common 11 million.

+Because even fairly ordinary words are literally one-in-a-million or fewer, you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.
+The decahose is 500 Tweets/second or about 5,000 words/second, which is about 3.3 minutes of data.
+So a window of five million words is about 16.6 logical minutes.

+So why not have a window of fifty or a hundred million?
+Because there is a trade off between the quality of the frequency statistics and having a short enough window to both keep up with the time of day and to allow surges of frequency associated with subjects to age out reasonably quickly.
+Three million tokens is about 300,000 Tweets, which is about ten files of five logical minutes each.
+Fifty minutes, of the decahose give or take.

+This is an interesting point because with the decahose, the time it takes to get enough tokens to accumulate a good picture of word frequency is long enough that time of day comes into play and it multiplies the benchmark of what is "new" times ten.
+Playing the Tweets ten times as fast isn't the same as the full firehose because the decahose requires ten times as much logical time for the same number of tweets.

+Because the window has to be large, the tokens underlying the token counters are written to disk in batches as they are read in.
+After the number of token batch files reaches its defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
+The contents of the old batch are then used to decrement the global token counts.

+You can use whatever batch size suits, but fifty files for three million tokens seems to work well.
+That means you're aging out the old tokens out in approximately one minute increments over a window of fifty logical minutes.

+Note that frequency calculations would typically happen multiple times in the span of time represented by an entire token window.
+Window size and frequency of recalculation are controlled by separate parameters.
+Say you have a five million word window, i.e., 16 or 17 minutes, you might recompute the frequency filters every couple or three minutes.

+## The Small Window of Tweets

+The big token window is only of concern only to the off-line frequency calculating thread.
+The main thread keeps short window of Tweets (not just tokens) in memory for use in the clustering algorithm, which is in the main processing line.

+This is a conventional queue that keeps a configured number of Tweets, ageing out the old ones as new ones are added.
+This would be configured to hold a few processing batches of Tweets.
+As a batch is typically in the range of one thousand to a few thousands, it would be a small multiple of that size.

+Clustering happens with respect to the latest batch.
+However, the persistence of clusters is tracked across previous batches.
+You can see in this way whether a subject just popped up, or has it been around a while.

+The size of a batch, the number of batches kept in memory, and the number of batches used to compute a clustering are all configurable.

-# Confirmation of the Z-score Principle
+## Confirmation of the Z-score Principle
-The data technically violates the assumptions of Z because a Gaussian distribution is for continuous data, not integer counts.
-There is an argument to be made for Poission based scoring.
+The data technically violates the assumptions of Z because a Gaussian applies to a continuum of real number values, not integer counts.
+There is an argument to be made for Poission based scoring which is designed for discrete values.

 Also, we pre-suppose that only the underlying frequencies are approximately Gaussian.
 We are assuming that the busywords impose an explicitly non-Gaussian distribution on top of the main distribution of pseudo random values.

-Nevertheless, use of Z in this way is fairly common as we are only identifying anomalies and don't really need to know exactly how anomalous they are.
+Nevertheless, use of Z in this way is fairly common for anomalie detectio for anomaly detection, which is the case here.
+We are only identifying anomalies and don't really need to know exactly how anomalous they are.

 The following are excerpted from the logs.
-Note that the low Z scores are all quite small negative numbers, as you'd expect.
+Note that the low Z scores are all quite small negative numbers most of which are between -1 and 0, as you'd expect.
 The high z scores are up in the double digits.
 This says it's spotting anomalies effetively.

 "Z-score stats" class_index=20 min_z=-0.209818386948746 max_z=18.370296042703444